HRading/klipper_canbus_setup/README.md

 ## CanBoot
 To utilize CanBoot, we need to add CanBoot firmware on the Octopus board adn the SB2040 board.
-This is where I ran into problems using Akhamars guide, as the F429 chip behaves differently.

 ### Clone repo
 First we clone the CanBoot repository